celanthe/dev-docs/docs/home/console.md

 Some devices do not have soft keys for home, back and recent, using physical keys on the device itself instead.

-On such devices, a virtual set of keys appear at the bottom right corner of the Remote Control screen.
+On such devices, a virtual set of keys will appear at the bottom right corner of the Remote Control screen.

-When in Full screen mode, the widget includes the hard keys.
+When in full screen mode, the widget includes the hard keys.

-You can grab and move the widget to a different location on your screen as you wish.
+You can select and move the widget to a different location on your screen as you wish.

 ![Reboot](./assets/NewConsole/Screenshot.png)